lanceleau02/Introduction-to-Big-O-Notation/README.md

 **Logarithms:**

 Before going further, we need to understand what a logarithm is.
 Simply, it's the power that a number needs to be raised to get some other number.
 In computer science, unless specified otherwise, the number that we want to raise to some power is always 2 (binary systems).
+In other words, a logarithm base $b$ of a positive number $x$ satisfies the following definition:

+$$y = log_b(x) \rightarrow b^y = x$$

+Where the logarithm $y$ is the exponent to which $b$ must be raised to get $x$.
 This is the theory, now let's see that more in details thanks to an example.

 Considering this expression: $2^x = 8$, we want to find the number to which we must raise 2 to find 8.
 This expression is the equivalent to: $x = log_2(8) = 3$ so $2^3 = 8$.
 Here it is, this is the basics of logarithms.
 Now, we can see codes examples.